SwedbankPay/developer.swedbankpay.com/payments/invoice/index.md

 1. Sent a merchant logo in .JPG format to [setup.ecom@payex.com][setup-mail].
     The logo will be displayed on all your invoices.
 Minimum accepted size is 600x200 pixels, and at least 300 DPI.
-2. Included a link to "Terms and Conditions" for Swedbank Pay Faktura.
+2. Included a link to "Terms and Conditions" for Invoice.

 ## API Requests

-The API requests are displayed in the [purchase flow](#purchase-flow).
+The API requests are displayed in the purchase flow below.
 You can create an invoice payment with the following `operation`
 options: